NuGet/Home/designs/RestoreAndBuildCompatibility.md

 * Warn when the restore output is from an older tool than anticipated.
 * Warn when the restore output is from a newer tool than anticipated.

-There are 3 technical options and each might have a different effect on the frequency in which this warning is raised.

-#### Option 1 - Use assets file version
+### Assets file version

 NuGet increments the `project.assets.json` version every time there's a functional change in behavior.
 The build tasks in the SDK are built with a specific version of NuGet, and the SDK could raise a warning when the `project.assets.json` version is not the one it expects.

-Cons:

-* Thas version that has historically been used for schema changes, not tooling compatibility checks.
+This version that has historically been used for schema changes, not tooling compatibility checks.
 For example, aliases addition involved adding more information to the assets file, but not a schema change so this number was not incremented.

-Pros:

-* We would only increment this when a functional restore change is made.

-Alternatively we could add a new version property, but that's probably unnecessary.

-#### Option 2 - Use NuGet tool version

-The nuget.g.props write out a `NuGetToolVersion` property which contains the version of the NuGet tooling that generated it.

-Cons:

-* This has the potential to be too noisy.
-Just because the version change that doesn't mean it's not compatible.

-Pros:

-* The flip side is that we prefer that customers use consistent versions of the tooling, so going this direction has the added benefit of consolidating tooling for our customers.
-* We can get the warning with only a build tasks change.

-#### Option 3 - Define a new compatibility version

-Pros:

-* We would only increment this when a functional restore change is made.

-Cons:

-* Both NuGet and SDK tooling require changes to add the initial warning.
+< TODO NK > Handle the complexity of an alternative .NET SDK?

 ## Test Strategy